ppreshant/Growth-curve-analysis/README.md

 # Growth-curve-analysis
-This code is meant to analyse growth curve (OD) of bacteria grown in 96 well plates on a shaking plate reader - Shamoo Lab Is is from an unknown author (ask Anisha/Ramya/Heer if they know the author) but was edited for ease of input by Prashant Kalvapalle
+This code is meant to analyse growth curve (OD vs time) of bacteria grown in 96 well plates on a shaking plate reader - Shamoo Lab.
+It models growth based on the Gompertz function.
+Original author is Dr. Anisha Perez) but was edited for ease of input by Prashant Kalvapalle

 Brief description of it's function
 1. Smoothing ODs